mbaumer/us_hep_funding/docs/_states/MA.md

 <a name="MA-06"></a>
 [Back to top](#top)
 ## MA-06 -- Rep. Seth Moulton (D)
+### Committees
+Seth Moulton is not on any of our key committees

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016